Live in Japan: Spring Tour 1973

 Live in Japan – Spring Tour 1973 is the twelfth album from Scottish singer-songwriter Donovan.
-It was only released in Japan (Epic ECPM 25) in 1973.
+It was only released in Japan (Epic ECPM 25) in 1973 designed by John Kosh.
 In 2023, the 50th anniversary of the original release, Donovan's website released the first CD version of the album.

 History

 The tracks on Live in Japan – Spring Tour 1973 were recorded at Donovan's 25 and 26 March, 1973 shows in Osaka.
 Around the time of this concert, Donovan released Cosmic Wheels, and had started recording Essence to Essence.
 With the exception of "Hurdy Gurdy Man", the songs on this set avoid Donovan's chart hits of the 1960s in favor of more obscure and even unreleased songs.

 The recordings of "Sadness" and "Universal Soldier" were also included in the 1990 album Rising.

 Album origins of tracks

 The following is a list explaining the original releases of each song.
 Tracks that were previously unreleased are noted with *, followed by explanations of their origin.